mia-platform/documentation/docs/release_notes/platform_5-7-1_releasenotes.md

 ## Improvements

 * **API Portal**
-    You can now call an Endpoint from DevOps Console **without specifying one of the headers**.
+    You can now call an Endpoint from DevOps Console **without specifying the headers**.

     ![API-portal-header](img/API-portal-header.png)